Vendicated/Vencord/README.md

 - ReplaceActivityTypes by Nyako
 - ReplyPingControl by ant0n & MrDiamond
 - RPCStats by Samwich
-- ScreenRecorder by AutumnVN (Vesktop & Equibop only)
 - SearchFix by Jaxx
 - SekaiStickers by MaiKokain
 - ServerSearch by camila314
-- Shakespearean by vmohammad (Dev build only)
 - ShowBadgesInChat by Inbestigator & KrystalSkull
 - SidebarChat by Joona
 - Slap by Korbo
-- SoundBoardLogger by Moxxie, fres, echo (Maintained by thororen)
+- SoundBoardLogger by Moxxie, fres, echo, maintained by thororen
 - StatusPresets by iamme
-- StatusWhilePlaying by thororen (Desktop app only)
 - SteamStatusSync by niko
 - StickerBlocker by Samwich
 - TalkInReverse by Tolgchu